hajle/bluestarfish-decap/src/content/country/en/laos.md

 ---
+seo:
   seoTitle: Laos
   seoDesc: Laos, located in an exposed area in the heart of Southeast Asia, is a country that delights with its   extraordinary charm and spirit.
 sortOrder: 3
 title: Laos
 cover: "../../../assets/images/laos-hero.jpg"